AdvancedCustomFields/docs/guides/blocks.md

 ## FAQ

-- Are blocks a replacement for metaboxes?
+### Are blocks a replacement for metaboxes?
-- Do ACF blocks support native components?
+No. Metaboxes are still an important part of the content editing and theme development process.
+In fact, ACF will continue to utilize them as the primary tool for saving content.
+^^^

-- Can I make changes to the field group?
+### Can I make changes to the field group?
+Yes.
+You can make changes to your field group and fields at any time.
+Making changes like this will not cause any damage to already existing blocks.
+^^^

-- Can I make changes to the template?
+### Can I make changes to the template?
+Yes.
+You can make changes to your block template or callback function at any time.
+ACF blocks are 100% dynamic meaning that they are rendered by the server each time they are loaded.
+This allows changes to block templates to be applied all existing block content.
+^^^

-- Can I register a block without fields?
+### Can I register a block without fields?
+Yes.
+There are many scenarios where a block does not require any fields, such as a "latest post" block.
+^^^

-- Is ACF Blocks included in the free version?
+### Is ACF Blocks included in the free version?
+No. Contrary to our original post back in 2018, ACF blocks is only included in our professional version.
+This decision to go "Pro only" came after realising the amount of time and attention this feature will require over the coming years.
+^^^

-- Do I need to write any JavaScript?
+### Do I need to write any JavaScript?
+No. The ACF blocks framework is 100% PHP.
+If your bock requires some JS for added functionality (a carousel slider for example), you can add this also.
+^^^

+### Where is block data saved?
+WordPress saves block data as HTML comments in the post_content.
+ACF blocks follow suit and save their data as a JSON object within that HTML comment.
+^^^

-- Can I load values from other blocks?
+### Can I load values from other blocks?
-- Where is block data saved?
+Yes and No. Unlike loading a value from a post or user, block values are saved in the block HTML comment found within the post_content.
+This prevents the `$post_id` parameter from working as expected in our template functions.
+You can, however, load the post_content of a given post, and then parse the blocks using the `parse_blocks()	` function.
+^^^

+### Do ACF blocks support native components?
+Not yet.
+We are currently experimenting in this area and hope to roll out support for native block components in the future.
+^^^

-- What is Gutenberg and what are blocks?
+### What is Gutenberg and what are blocks?
+Introduced in WordPress 5.0, the block-based editor "Gutenberg" has transformed the way content is created.
+Content is now created in the unit of blocks instead of freeform text.
+Blocks take various forms including Paragraphs, Headings, Media and Embeds.
+^^^

+## End

 We believe that ACF Blocks is one of the more important features ever added to our plugin.
 It levels the playing field for block type development and allows more developers to take advantage of Gutenberg’s key feature.